 Hospital corpsman, grunts, or anyone who enjoys military memoirs will find this a worthwhile read, and those unfamiliar with corpsmen will gain a great understanding of those who were called ""Doc."

-By Rob Ballister, MWSA Awards Director and Reviewer
+Review by Rob Ballister, MWSA Awards Director and Reviewer

 I have waited for over 45 years to tell this story, initially because I just wanted to forget the war and get on with making a living and raising a family.
 The other reason is that 45 years ago the American fighting man was not held in very high esteem and no one was ready to hear anything good about the Vietnam War or the men who fought and died there.
 This book is less about me and more about the sacrifice, incredible hardships, and heroic actions displayed by the Marine Grunts that I had the privilege to treat during battles on the DMZ.
 This is really their story.